- Preparatory Process

 - Past Summits

-Each group will pick-up a theme and the results will be reported by the rapporteur at the panel sessions.
-Following are a few ideas floated for possible discussions.
+Each group will pick-up a theme and the results will be reported by the rapporteur at the final panel sessions.

 i.
 Target E – Governance - Substantially increase the number of countries with national and local disaster risk reduction strategies by 2020;